ErichDs/case_study_api_pyspark/README.md

 # Bitso Case
 ## How to execute

+run `python3 venv venv` to work with your virtual environment run `docker compose up` to initialize airflow

 The project is divided into 2 main folders under src/
 - challenge_1
 - challenge_2